A Timeline History

 - Feb.
 5: Dorr Legg convenes a meeting as a continuation of the adjourned Corporate Meeting despite Slater’s protest that it was instead a “special meeting,” citing Roberts Rules of Order and the California Civil Code.
 Slater again protested the 1964 “election” of Winn and Bonham.
 Legg announced that Rudi Steinert, who was away conducting ONE’s business in Europe, would not be allowed to vote by proxy even though substantial changes in the bylaws were being prepared.
 Legg further announced that they were going to elect additional members and that Slater would be dismissed as a member of the corporation.
 Slater withdraws in protest.

 - March 2 [Tu]: Corporate meeting.
-Antonio Reyes attends to address new members, but the chair, W. Dorr Legg, does not allow him the floor.
+Tony Reyes attends to address new members, but the chair, W. Dorr Legg, does not allow him the floor.

 - March 7 [Su]: Attorney Stuart Simke presents a lecture on “The California Sex Laws: Prospects for Reform” as part of the 1964–1965 ONE Institute Series.